bag1s3k/AutoBaka/README.md

 # AutoBaka App

-**AutoBaka** is a simple desktop/CLI app that calculates your average grades from Bakaláři.
+**AutoBaka** is a simple script that calculates your average grades from Bakaláři.

----
+## How it started
+Our school blocked access to our grade averages, so I came with an idea.
+After doing some research, I found two options: Selenium or BeautifulSoup.
+Thanks the responsive layout of the Baka page, I chose Selenium.

 ## Table of Contents